jaanga/terrain-srtm30-plus-viewers/png-tms7-viewer-3d-globe-low/readme.md

 * Fully interactive 3D globe with zoom, pan and rotate using pointing device
 * Bitmap overlays
 * Adjust vertical scale
+* Raise and lower the sea level
+* Set the opacity of the seal level
 * Toggle auto-rotation
 * Display axis
-* Links to other data viz scrips with higher resolution
+* Links to other data viz scripts with higher resolution

 ## Road  Map